 Conventional EIA or culture-based testing for STEC is laborious, slow, and offers significantly lower sensitivity than molecular methods.
 The Great Basin Shiga Toxin Direct Test uses molecular methods to detect the Shiga toxin genes (stx1 and stx2), in addition to the genetic O157-specific marker.
 By providing definite diagnostic results in a faster timeframe – about 90 minutes vs. several hours for EIA or days for culture – physicians can make timely therapeutic and potentially life-saving patient management decisions.

 The Great Basin System

 Great Basin’s System employs an integrated disposable cartridge containing all necessary reagents, and a bench-top analyzer that executes the assay, interprets the results and provides electronic output to the clinician.

-• True sample-to-result with less than two minutes of hands-on time
+• True sample-to-result with about one minute of hands-on time

 • On-demand testing; no batching of tests that delay results